skip to main content skip to search skip to footer skip to accessibility statement

 Care, treatment and policy

-All individuals in contact with services were seen within three weeks to commence their first drug treatment in Southampton.
-It is estimated that almost half (44.7%) of opiate and/or crack cocaine users aged 18 and over were not in contact with drug treatment services in 2020/21, showing a high level of unmet need.
-The number of adults in treatment at specialist drug use services in Southampton equated to 5 in every 1,000 adults, higher when compared to the England average of 4 in 1,000 (2020/21).
-In 2023, of those non-opioid users accessing treatment, 28.9% successfully completed the program and did not re-present within 6 months, a slight increase from 24.9% in 2022 and now statistically similar to England (29.5%).
-For opioid users, 6.7% successfully completed the program, higher than England (5.1%).
+In 2024/25, 100% of individuals in contact with services in Southampton were seen within three weeks of referral.
+It is estimated that over half (56%) of people who use opiates and/or crack cocaine aged 18 and over were not in contact with drug treatment services, showing a high level of unmet need.
+The number of adults in treatment at specialist drug use services in Southampton equated to 7 in every 1,000 adults, higher when compared to the England average of 5 in 1,000 (2024/25).

 Drugs dashboard